 Specifies a sequence of overflow destinations that T-Server attempts to overflow to when the time specified in option agent-no-answer-timeout expires.
 T-Server attempts to overflow in the order specified in the list.
 If all overflow attempts fail, T-Server abandons overflow.
-See also extension NO ANSWER OVERFLOW.
-If the list of overflow destinations contains the value none T-Server takes no action on agents when calls are not
+See also extension NO\ANSWER\OVERFLOW.
+If the list of overflow destinations contains the value recall and the call was not distributed, T-Server skips to the next destination in the list.